digirati-co-uk/digital-preservation-docs/goobi/20240614_UOL_Goobi_Requirements_Document_DRAFT_v3.3.md

 - Enable single sign on to each environment using Active Directory #Development
 	- #done Geoff is it really a regular Active Directory to integrate?
 	- #done Geoff-reply I am not exactly sure about this.
 I know that there is a SSO mechanism and I remember that it was discussed in one of the early meetings with the UOL team.
 I am also confident that it is Microsoft based.
 UOL Please can you confirm how this will work in reality?
-	- #Leeds UoL use Azure Active Directory, Brian to advise on.
-18/06/24 - Brian has confirmed that we should be OK to use Open ID as per Intranda's recommendation, but Leeds IT Team can't do much more with this until we have a system to actually set up authentication for.
+	- #Leeds UoL use Azure Active Directory, Brian to advise on

 ### Maintenance